CS2040C - Data Structures and Algorithms (C++)

 Cells with course material that have not been updated are highlighted with pink color, past classes more than one week ago are hidden so that we can focus on the current and future classes, but you can restore them by clicking 'Show Past' button above, future classes are not highlighted

-Not Started Not started, but please revise your CS1010
+but please revise your CS1101S/CS1010/equivalent

-or exempted from this course/its variants)
+or exempted from this course/its variants

 read C++ specific instructions @ Kattis,

-pick up basic C++ by yourself via learncpp.com,
+pick up basic C++ by yourself,

-Problem Set 0 (PS0) by yourself (CS1010 level):
+Problem Set 0 (PS0) by yourself (CS1101S/CS1010/equivalent level)

-(solving many 'trivial problems' from this set
+(solving many 'trivial problems' from these exercises

-about your CS1010 rough grade)
+about your CS1101S/CS1010/equivalent rough grade)

-PS0: Easy C++/coding challenges
+PS0: Easy Coding Challenges

 01,